 He told us about the strong ties which Barga shares with Scotland.
-In the past, primarily after the war, many inhabitants emigrated to Scotland, in hopes of making their fortunes.
-Many of them opened fish&chip shops, thereby making money, but then stayed there to live, far away from home.
-Nowadays, almost everyone has an aunt, or a distance relative, who lives in Scotland and who, every now and again, comes back to visit their family still in Italy.
-Even the family of the young, Scottish singer Paolo Nutini has his origins in Barga and, every year, he comes back to for a few weeks in the summer.
-An example of this strong bond is the sight of a Scottish phone booth in the middle of Barga, which is now used as BookCrossing point in the town.
+In the past, especially after the war, many inhabitants emigrated to Scotland in search of good fortune.
+Many of them opened fish and chip shops and elected Scotland as their new home.
+Nowadays, almost everyone has an aunt or a distant relative who lives in Scotland and who, every now and again, comes back to visit the family.
+Even the family of the Scottish singer Paolo Nutini has his origins in Barga.
+An example of this strong bond is the sight of a Scottish phone booth in the middle of Barga, which is now used as BookCrossing point in town.

-We began with a tour of the Aristo Caffè, opened in 1902, a meeting place where chestnuts are roasted, when they are in season, live music is played and where you can find great handcrafted beers.
-It’s the right place, too, for a coffee, breakfast, or a snack.
+Begin your exploration of Barga with a coffee at Aristo Caffè, opened in 1902, a meeting place where chestnuts are roasted when they are in season, live music is played and where you can find great handcrafted beers.
+It’s the right place, too, for a coffee, breakfast, or snack.

-After a look round the market, Alessandro took us to the food store Caproni, an institution in the town: here, you can find cheeses, good prosciutto, flours, vegetables.
-In the past, there was also a winery.
-Every day, Pascoli’s sister, Marilù, would come here and ask for a Sassolino shot.
+After a look round the market, Alessandro took us to the food store Caproni, an institution in town: this is where you can come to buy cheeses, good prosciutto, local flour and vegetables.
+In the past it was also a winery where Pascoli’s sister Marilù would come every day to drink her daily Sassolino shot.

-You can stop for something to eat at the Locanda di Mezzo, in a small square in the heart of the old town of Barga, with tables outside, stirring up memories from the past.
-Inside, you’ll find a sophisticated and also traditional air to the place, which was restructured from a historic building from ‘700.
+Stop for a quick lunch at Locanda di Mezzo, located in a small square in the heart of the old town of Barga.
+Outside the tables are scattered in the square, stirring up memories from the past.
+Inside, you’ll be welcomed by a sophisticated and traditional space, a recently restored ‘700 historical building.

 Antica Norcineria Bellandi